g-farrow/delivery-pipeline-tutorial/README.md

 This directory contains the necessary unit tests for the 'application'

 # Was this helpful?
 I hope this starter kit is useful and helps you to achieve Continuous Delivery.
-If you've benefited from the help, how about saying thank by [buying me a coffee ;)](https://monzo.me/gregfarrow)
+If you've benefited from the help, how about saying thanks by [buying me a coffee ;)](https://monzo.me/gregfarrow)